jespersoderlund/mqttloadapp/README.md

 The following properties need to be provided for the connection to the MQTT-broker
 * brokerurl - The url and port to the broker gateway, e.g. `tcp:<MQTT broker host>:<broker port>`
 * clientid - The clientid to be used in the MQTT-connection, if left blank will be a string representation of the local IP-address for the server
-* cafile - The certificate file with the Root CA authorizing the authenticity of the server side of the connection
+* cafile - The certificate file with the Root CA authorizing the authenticity of the server side of the connection.
+The format is PEM.
-* cert - The private certificate that is registered with the IoT platform
+* cert - The private certificate that is registered with the IoT platform.
+The format is PEM.
-* privkey - The private key for the public key contained in the certicate
+* privkey - The private key for the public key contained in the certicate.
+The format is PEM.

 ## template_root
 Template root can be either local filesystem or S3.
 By detault it's ${config_root}/templates.